witcom-gmbh/drone-s2i-builder/README.md

 - `extract` (boolean, default to false) will extract parts of the built-image to a `cache_dir` directory
 - `extract_path` (mandatory if `extract` is true) is the path of the build-output image that will be extracted
 - `cache_dir` (mandatory if `extract` is true) is the temporary path where `extract_path` will be stored
+- `inject_dir` an optional directory that will be injected into the s2i-build container
+- `env_vars` (array of KEY=VAL) env-variables that will be passed into the s2i-build container
 - `context` (string, default to "./") is the context directory inside your repository
-- `registry` is the registry you want to login (login not yet supported)
+- `registry` is the registry you want to login
 - `insecure` (boolean, default to false) to use the `registry` as "insecure" (http instead of https)
 - `username` if set with `password`, try to authenticate `registry` with that user
 - `password` is the password used to authenticate user